bgruening/galaxy-rna-workbench/README.md

 # How to contribute

 The RNA-workbench community welcomes new contributions and help in any way.
-We have collected detailed instructions and some guidence in our [CONTRIBUTING.md](https://github.com/bgruening/galaxy-rna-workbench/blob/master/CONTRIBUTING.md).
+We have collected detailed instructions and some guidance in our [CONTRIBUTING.md](https://github.com/bgruening/galaxy-rna-workbench/blob/master/CONTRIBUTING.md).

 # Support and bug reports